Arab–Khazar wars: Escalation of the conflict

 In 721/22, the main phase of the war began.
-Thirty thousand Khazars invaded Armenia that winter, and decisively defeated the mostly Syrian army of local governor (Note: The task of facing the Khazars during the Second Arab–Khazar War fell on the Umayyad governors of Arminiya and Adharbayjan, the two provinces being governed in tandem at the time and usually combined with the governorship of the Jazira province.)
+Thirty thousand Khazars invaded Armenia that winter, and decisively defeated the mostly Syrian army of the local governor, (Note: The task of facing the Khazars during the Second Arab–Khazar War fell on the Umayyad governors of Arminiya and Adharbayjan, the two provinces being governed in tandem at the time and usually combined with the governorship of the Jazira province.)
 Ma'laq ibn Saffar al-Bahrani at Marj al-Hijara (Rocky Meadow) in February and March 722.

-Caliph Yazid II sent al-Jarrah ibn Abdallah, one of his most celebrated generals, north with 25,000 Syrian troops in response.
+Caliph Yazid II sent North al-Jarrah ibn Abdallah, one of his most celebrated generals, with 25,000 Syrian troops in response.
 The Khazars retreated to the area of Derbent (whose Muslim garrison was still holding out) at the news of his approach.
-Learning that the local Lezgin chief was in contact with the Khazars, al-Jarrah set up camp on the river Rubas and announced that the army would remain there for several days.
+Learning that the local Lezgin chief was in contact with the Khazars, al-Jarrah set up camp on the river Rubas and announced the army would remain there for several days.
 Instead, he arrived at Derbent in a night march and entered it without resistance.
 From there, al-Jarrah launched raiding columns into Khazar territory ahead of the bulk of his army.
 His army met a Khazar army at the river al-Ran, one day's march north of Derbent, after joining the columns.
 According to the Derbent-nameh, al-Jarrah had 10,000 men (of whom 4,000 were vassal princes); al-Tabari cites the Arab strength as 25,000.
 The Khazars, commanded by Barjik (one of the Khazar khagan's sons), reportedly numbered 40,000.
-The Arabs were victorious, losing 4,000 men to the Khazars' 7,000.
+The Arabs were victorious, losing 4,000 soldiers to the Khazars' 7,000.
 Advancing north, the Arab army captured the settlements of Khamzin and Targhu and resettled their inhabitants elsewhere.